alvaro-escalante/pivot-js/README.md

 ![types](https://img.shields.io/npm/types/pivot-table-js?style=for-the-badge)

 # pivot-table-js

-A lightweight module that takes an array of objects and produces an array of objects based on the aggregate values.
+A lightweight module that takes an array of objects and produces an array of objects back based on the aggregate functions.
 Emulating excel pivot tables.

-`pivot-table-js` can calculate different/same aggregate values for each column. the results can also be optionally renamed.
+`pivot-table-js` can calculate different aggregate functions on sets of values.
+The results can be optionally renamed.

 ## Install